phillipcrout/phillipcrout.github.io/README.md

-This personal website is built on top of the design avaliable at the [here](https://github.com/niklasbuschmann/contrast).
+This personal website is built on top of a design that you can find [here](https://github.com/niklasbuschmann/contrast).